 Rather than waiting to see what happens to the Pound and hoping for the best, order your currency in advance with ICE’s Click & Collect or Home Delivery service for discounted rates.
 We also offer a Price Match Guarantee, so if you find a cheaper rate for your currency online we promise to beat it.

 Another way to minimise the impact of a drop in Sterling is uploading your travel money onto a pre-paid card.
-Our new ICE Clear card will allow you to lock-in your exchange rate, so if you top-up your card when the exchange rate you can avoid any fluctuations that might occur as a result of Brexit.
+Our new ICE Clear card will allow you to lock-in your exchange rate, so if you top-up your card when the exchange rate is strong you can avoid any fluctuations that might occur as a result of Brexit.
 Plus, you’ll have peace of mind by knowing exactly how much travel money you’ll have to spend on your next trip.